loderer/jfx4matlab/doc/TestGuiLogic/TestGuiLogic.md

 # Test the logic of the gui
 One unique function of the jfx4matlab-package is the possibility of testing the logic of the gui.
-This ensures that the gui initializes correctly and events were processed as requested.
+This ensures, that the gui initializes correctly and events were processed as requested.

 To explain the testing-functions clear, we describe them while writing some tests for the [Hello World application](../../samples/HelloWorld).
 Therefore we use the MATLAB-internal "matlab.unittest.TestCase" base-class.